materialsproject/pymatgen/docs/pymatgen.core.md

-1. place sphere of radius r in crystal and determine minimum supercell (parallelpiped) which would contain a sphere of radius r. for this we need the projection of a_1 on a unit vector perpendicular to a_2 & a_3 (i.e. the unit vector in the direction b_1) to determine how many a_1”s it will take to contain the sphere.
+1. place sphere of radius r in crystal and determine minimum supercell (parallelepiped) which would contain a sphere of radius r. for this we need the projection of a_1 on a unit vector perpendicular to a_2 & a_3 (i.e. the unit vector in the direction b_1) to determine how many a_1”s it will take to contain the sphere.